alisi1989/CLUES2-Companion/README.md

   --mut MUT             MUT file (Relate)
 ```

-This tool is designed for users who already preprocessed whole chromosomes with **Relate** or **SINGER** and wish to skip full Phase-1 execution.
+Again, this tool is designed for users who already have pre-existing ARGs and wish to skip full Phase 1 execution.
-Specifically:
-- For **Relate**, it extracts the derived allele files, SNP list, and frequency tables from existing outputs.
-- For **SINGER**, it extracts SNPs and frequency information directly from the `.trees` outputs.

-The extracted files are then immediately ready to be used as inputs for **Phase-2**, without the need to re-run the entire Phase-1 procedure.
+After using the `CLUES2Companion-Linux-ExtractFromPreProcessed.py` script, the extracted files and the pre-existing ARGs are ready to be used as inputs for **Phase 2** (without the need to re-run the entire Phase 1 pipeline).

 ---